 Vivienne became a Christian through the ministry of Crusaders (now Urban Saints), leading a group in North London for many years.
 She was baptised by Rev Ian MacFarlane at Edmonton Baptist Church when she was 16 and worshipped there until she first came to RBC in 1996 when she moved to Ipswich to become Deputy Head of a local school.
 Vivienne left RBC for a few years whilst she was Head of a Christian school in Berkshire, but returned in 2012.
 Vivienne enjoys watching Saracens play rugby and is also a keen family historian managing to trace her ancestors back to the 1700s and as far afield as Korea, where they founded the Korean Salvation Army!
 (Her trip to Seoul in 2008 was slightly more comfortable than theirs in 1908).

 Allister was baptised in 1974 and first came to Rushmere Baptist Church in 1977 and received such a warm welcome he and his wife decided to make it home.
 They were our Youth Leaders for almost fifteen years and organised residential houseparties for our own youth group and for Baptist youth across the whole of Suffolk.
 By day is an Emergency Planner and Technical adviser for Defra's Animal and Plant Health Agency and in his spare time he works on his own sheep and cattle farm.
 Allister is our chief sound and IT technician as well as playing both Bass and Acoustic Guitar, helping to lead the worship on Sunday services.
-An interesting fact about Allister is that he was was once engaged to photograph a Diana Ross Concert - she said he had a nice smile which seems the wrong way round.
+An interesting fact about Allister is that he was was once commissioned to photograph a Diana Ross Concert - she said he had a nice smile.